myTselection/Carbu_com/README.md

 Since R10.0, beta support for fuel prices in USA (US) has been added.
 Postalcode and town need to be provided.

+Since R11.0, [Geoapify.com](https://myprojects.geoapify.com/register) API key required to perform geocoding and reverse geocoding (required for countries IT, NL, ES, US and for services to find fuel on route or on coordinates).
+[GeoApify.com](https://geoapify.com/pricing) offers free tier of 3000 requests per day and up to 5 request/sec.

 Some discussion on this topic can be found within [the Home Assistant community forum](https://community.home-assistant.io/t/rest-sensor-needs-to-get-latest-element-of-list/404882/4).